This post will cover what’s what on a urine dipstick and clarify what it means when “it lights up like a Christmas tree“

 Bottom line: If just microscopic haematuria on dipstick without explanation, then request a repeat sample with GP in 2-4 weeks.
 Don’t forget to check a blood pressure!

-The body excretes a small amount which is usually not enough to pick up on dipstick.
+The body excretes a small amount which is usually not enough to pick up on the dipstick.

 When there is proteinuria of 2+ or more occurs during illness or a UTI, it can be repeated in a couple of weeks to ensure that it does not persist when the patient is well.